hemantkumarlearning/Data_Analysis_App/README.md

 ## Overview

 This Data Analysis App allows users to upload a CSV file, which is then analyzed and visualized using various features.
 The app displays the dataset as a DataFrame and categorizes the columns into numerical and categorical types.
-Users can easily visualize the columns using interactive plots created with Plotly.
+Users can easily visualize the columns using interactive plots created with seaborn and Plotly.
 Additionally, the app offers a comparison feature that allows users to explore how a target column compares to all other columns in the dataset.

 ## Features

 - CSV File Upload: Users can upload any CSV file for analysis.
 - Dataframe Visualization: The uploaded CSV file is displayed as a DataFrame.
 - Numerical and Categorical Column Detection: The app automatically categorizes columns into numerical and categorical types.
+- Seaborn Visualizations: Additional static plots for statistical analysis and visualization, such as heatmaps, pair plots, and correlation plots.
 - Interactive Plots with Plotly: Visualize the data using interactive charts, such as histograms, box plots, and bar plots.
 - Comparison Feature: Users can select a target column and compare it against all other columns in the dataset using various plots.